All Resources

 Encouraging COVID-19 Vaccination through Sports

 Immunization rates are lower among refugee, immigrant, and migrant (RIM) communities due to factors that include limited culturally and linguistically appropriate information, knowledge and beliefs about a disease and vaccine, and challenges accessing healthcare (related to cost, transportation, medical system complexity/unfamiliarity, lack of welcoming environment, etc.).
-Vaccine hesitancy is a significant hurdle to ending the COVID-19 pandemic and getting back to
+Vaccine hesitancy is a significant hurdle to ending the COVID-19 pandemic and getting bac

 Role of Public Libraries in COVID-19 Vaccine Rollout